rtivadar/aath0.github.io/_posts/2018-04-15-atp-tennis-analysis-2006-2015-an-introduction-and-data-cleaning.md

 Lastly, I redefined the variable type of `round`, `best_of`, `draw_size`, and `tourney_level`.
 Each of these variables were read in as character or integer types, when they are really factors.

 I also defined the levels of `round`, since the rounds of a tournament have an inherit ordering to them.
 To clarify here, the last level of `round` is `RR`.
-This stands for round-robin, and indicates matches that were played in a round-robin style tournament.
+This stands for "round robin", and indicates matches that were played in a round-robin style tournament.
 The only matches that meet that specification are those that take place each year during the ATP World Tour Finals.

 ```r
 # Defining best_of, draw_size, tourney_level to be factors